DIGIfusion/enchanted-surrogates/README.md

 - `main` branch is for stable code
 - `develop/{feature}` or `develop/{user}` for changes, but try to keep `main` up to date and minimize lifetime of branches
 - For longer term items to be integrated, e.g., Active Learning, suggest to use `Issues` followed by a branch.
-- The configs folder on git hub is to be kept for test config files and example cases that would be benifical to the wider community.
-Please keep personal config files in your local repositories either by adding them to .gitignore or keeping them in a seperate branch.
+- The configs folder in the source is to be kept for test config files and example cases that would be benefical to the wider community.

 ## Coding Style Standards